diepfote/simple_grep/README.rst

 Simple grep
 ^^^^^^^^^^^

-Simple grep is a minimal implementation of grep.
-It is entirely written in Python.
+Simple grep is a minimal implementation of grep entirely written in Python.

 Most notable alteration: No file or directory specified implies searching in current directory.
 Missing features: stdin support for Windows.